renatomaia/coutil/doc/manual.md

 ### `tpool:detach ()`

-Discards reference to thread pool `tpool` so its resources can be released when it has no other references, andno  more running or pending coroutines, or available system threads (`tpool:resize(0)`).
+Discards reference to thread pool `tpool` so its resources can be released when it has no other references, and no  more running or pending coroutines, or available system threads (`tpool:resize(0)`).
 Note that `tpool` objects are automatically detached when they are garbage collected, but that takes an unpredictable amount of time to happen.